Who has the right to buy

 Costs to think about

 Becoming a home owner is usually the biggest financial decision people ever make.
-The discount you can get under Right to Buy means that lots of tenants are thinking about buying their home.
+The discount you can get under Right to Buy means that lots of tenants think about buying their home.

 It is important you think about the finances and other responsibilities you would have as a home owner before you decide if buying your home is the right choice for you.

 Property prices in Islington are high.
 The average price of a flat or maisonette at the end of 2021 was £672,342 based on Land Registry figures.
-So even with the Right to Buy discount, many of our properties may not be affordable.
+So even with the Right to Buy discount, many of our properties may not be affordable to many.

 See if Right to Buy is right for you.